kpam2004/kpam2004/README.md

 ## 🎯 About Me

 - 🎓 **B.E. in Information Science & Engineering** — New Horizon College of Engineering (2026)
-- 💻 **Full-Stack Web Developer** with a passion for AI integrations and scalable backend systems
+- 💻 **Front-End Web Developer** with a passion for AI integrations and scalable backend systems
 - 🧠 **Strong DSA & Problem Solver** — Competitive programming and system design enthusiast
 - 🤖 **AI Integration Specialist** — Experience with LLM APIs (Groq, GPT), prompt engineering, and ML workflows
 - 🔍 **Architecture-focused** — Interest in frontend systems, microservices, and API design